ErikMinekus/sm-ripext/curl/docs/FEATURES.md

    Kerberos 5 (4) and External.
  - list the folders of a mailbox
  - select a mailbox with support for verifying the UIDVALIDITY
- - fetch e-mails with support for specifying the UID and SECTION
+ - fetch emails with support for specifying the UID and SECTION
- - upload e-mails via the append command
+ - upload emails via the append command
  - enhanced command support for: EXAMINE, CREATE, DELETE, RENAME, STATUS, STORE, COPY and UID via custom requests
  - via http-proxy